micurs/relax.js/relaxjs/readme.md

 site.serve().listen(3000);
 ```

-We created a resource called 'user' and defined with some user *data*.
-When added directly to the site
+Note: we created a resource called '**user**' and defined with some user *data*.
-the resource become accessible via URL as a direct descendant of the site using GET on this URL:
+When added directly to the site the resource becomes accessible as a direct descendant of the site (using GET) on this URL:

 ```
 http://localhost:3000/user